Category Archives: 2022 Films

 Grade: B+

-As a bit of rewind for newer fans of the series or altogether non-fans, Halloween Ends (2022) is a slasher film that is the sequel to Halloween Kills (2021), and the thirteenth installment in the legendary Halloween franchise.
+As a bit of a rewind for newer fans of the series or altogether non-fans, Halloween Ends (2022) is a slasher film that is the sequel to Halloween Kills (2021), and the thirteenth installment in the legendary Halloween franchise.

-It is reported to be the final film in the trilogy of sequels that commenced with the 2018 film rebirth, which directly follows the 1978 film and disregards all other entries.
+It is reported to be the final film in the trilogy of sequels that commenced with the 2018 film, Halloween, which directly follows the 1978 film and disregards all other entries.

 It’s as if nothing more happened after knife-wielding Michael Meyers toppled from a suburban terrace and escaped one Halloween night long ago.

-Time will tell if this is indeed the final farewell but the film wraps events up nicely and it feels like a satisfying ending.
+Time will tell if this is indeed the final farewell, but the film wraps things up nicely, and it feels like a satisfying ending.

 Halloween Ends is unconventional and murky in parts that intrigued me more than confused me.
-But rest assured there is enough mayhem and creative kills to satisfy blood-thirsty audiences- it just takes some patience to get there.
+But rest assured, there is enough mayhem and creative kills to satisfy bloodthirsty audiences- it just takes some patience to get there.

 I’m not sure all diehard fans will be satisfied with the film.

-There are some twists and turns to maneuver through and some perplexities with a couple of leading characters but I’m careful not to give too much away.
+There are some twists and turns to maneuver through and some perplexities with a couple of leading characters, but I’m careful not to give too much away.

 Over forty years since being terrorized while babysitting one Halloween night, Laurie Strode is writing her memoir as she tries to put the trauma of her past behind her.
-Since she still resides in the small town of Haddonfield, Illinois this will not be easy when the sudden death of a young boy sets off terrifying events.
+Since she still resides in the small town of Haddonfield, Illinois, this will not be easy when the sudden death of a young boy sets off terrifying events.

 The opening sequence is compelling despite not even involving Laurie, Michael, or Laurie’s granddaughter, Allyson (Andi Matichak)!

-The introduction of male babysitter Corey (Rohan Campbell) breathes fresh life into the complex family tree within the small town and an event causes the young man to become Haddonfield’s new pariah.
+The introduction of male babysitter Corey (Rohan Campbell) breathes fresh life into the complex family tree within the small town, and an event causes the young man to become Haddonfield’s new pariah.

-Corey is a nice addition as he dates Allyson and becomes involved in the family drama with Michael Meyers becoming a major connection.
+Corey is a nice addition as he dates Allyson and becomes involved in the family drama with Michael Meyers, becoming a significant connection.

-I’m keeping this vague so I don’t spoil the fun but the romance between Corey and Allyson works especially during a scene where they romance outside a local radio station one night.
+I’m keeping this vague so I don’t spoil the fun.
+Still, the romance between Corey and Allyson is particularly evident during a scene where they spend the night together outside a local radio station.

-Reminisces of Laura Dern and Kyle MacLachlan’s characters in David Lynch’s masterpiece Blue Velvet (1986) appear amid a hauntingly cerebral musical score that adds an art film look and feel.
-The young romance is shrouded by oncoming chaos but they cannot stay away from each other.
+Reminiscences of Laura Dern and Kyle MacLachlan’s characters in David Lynch’s masterpiece Blue Velvet (1986) are set amid a hauntingly cerebral musical score that lends the film an arthouse look and feel.
+The young romance is shrouded by oncoming chaos, but they cannot stay away from each other.

-A fun fact and a nod to strong film history are that John Carpenter, director of the original Halloween, and his son Corey, provide the music in Halloween Ends.
+A fun fact and a nod to the strong film history of the franchise is that John Carpenter, director of the original Halloween, and his son, Corey, provide the music in Halloween Ends.

-Some of Corey’s and Allyson’s sequences feel poetic and dreamy which is the opposite of what a ‘normal’ Halloween film feels like.
+Some of Corey’s and Allyson’s sequences feel poetic and dreamy, which is the opposite of what a ‘normal’ Halloween film feels like.

 Not to be outdone by poetic filmmaking, the director David Gordon Green makes sure any bullies, sluts, or sexual creatures get their due by being fittingly hacked to bits or suffering crushed skulls to pay for their sins.